titeixeira/VW-Challenge/README.markdown

 ## Prerequisites
 - AWS account with Free Tier eligibility.
-- AWS CLI installed and configured with credentials.
 - (Optional) `curl` or Postman for testing the API.

 ## Setup